-The table below shows the amounts in terms of EAD and RWAs of investment securitisation positions by type of exposure, tranches and weighting ranges corresponding to the securitisations and their corresponding capital requirements as of December 31, 2018 and December 31, 2017.
+The table below shows the amounts in terms of EAD and RWAs of investment securitisation positions by type of exposure, tranches and weighting ranges corresponding to the

-TABLE 46: SEC4 - Securitisation exposure in the banking portfolio and associated regulatory capital requirements (bank that acts as investor)
+Table 46.
+SEC4: Securitisation exposures in the banking book and associated capital requirements (Bank acting as investor) (Million Euros.
+12-31-18)